UTB Student UTB UTBO-Jokowi has been suspended - ExBulletin

 UTB Student UTB UTBO-Jokowi has been suspended

+Nurlalala said that ITB appreciated the many participations very well, in particular those who encouraged SSS, coaching rather than being locked up in cells after being named suspect.
+Especially during the registered office of the national police, the SSS also received the aid from the Ministry of Higher Education and Sainte-Sainte and received a suspension of detention.

+“Thank you to the Ministry of Higher Education and to Sainte, which provided help.
+SSS students received the suspension of the police, ITB will continue the process of academic development and character of the persons concerned,” he explained.

-“ITB undertakes to educate, support and promote the student to become a responsible adult person, to maintain manners and ethics in the expression of opinions and the expression, based on national values,” said Nurlala.
+Nurlalala itb admitted that he was determined to educate, support and promote the student to become a responsible adult person, maintain manners and ethics in the expression of opinions and expression, on the basis of national values.

-ITB, said Nurlaela, continues to do everything possible to create a healthy and quality academic atmosphere, always offers a space for the freedom to bring together, opinion and expression, conduct critical studies.
-“But still polite, ethical and responsible,” he continued.
+“ITB continues to do everything possible to create a healthy and quality academic atmosphere, always offers a space for the freedom to bring together, opinion and expression, to conduct critical studies, but remains polite, ethical and responsible,” he said.

-Also discover the video “Palace of members of the manufacturer of memes Jokowi-Prabowo doing” here:
+Previously, the national police arrested a student from the Faculty of Arts and Design (SRD) of the Bandung Institute of Technology (ITB) with the initials SSS.
+The arrest of the tail is suspected of modifying photos of President Prabowo Suubianto and the 7th President Joko Widodo (Jokowi).

+“Justify that a woman with the initials SSS was arrested and treated,” said the Karo Penmas public relations division of the national police brigadier, General Trunoyudo Wisnu Andiko, when he was confirmed on Friday, May 9, 2025.

 |